Inputs of nutrients

 Data sources

 The HELCOM Contracting Parties annually report waterborne inputs of nitrogen and phosphorus from rivers and direct point sources to Baltic Sea sub-basins.
 Data on atmospheric emissions and monitored atmospheric deposition are submitted by countries to the Co-operative programme for monitoring and evaluation of the long-range transmission of air pollutants in Europe (EMEP), which subsequently compiles and reports this information to HELCOM.
-In accordance with Recommendation 37-38-1-Rev.1 “Waterborne pollution input assessment (PLC-Water)”, sources of nutrient inputs are assessed every six years.
+In accordance with Recommendation 37-38-1-Rev1 “Waterborne pollution input assessment (PLC-Water)” (HELCOM, 2022), sources of nutrient inputs are assessed every six years.

-Nutrient input data can be viewed in HELCOM PLC reports (e.g. HELCOM 2012, HELCOM 2013d and HELCOM 2015) and in the annual Baltic Sea Environmental Facts sheet (e.g. Svendsen & Gustafsson, 2023) and from the HELCOM PLUS database.
+Nutrient input data can be viewed in HELCOM PLC reports (e.g. HELCOM 2012, HELCOM 2013d and HELCOM 2015) and in the annual Baltic Sea Environmental Facts Sheets (e.g. Svendsen & Gustafsson, 2024) and from the HELCOM PLUS database.

 Trend analysis and statistical processing

-Annually reported data on riverine and directs inputs are quality assured and approved by national data reporters and data assurers.
-Assessment dataset for 1995-2021 based on the reported data was established after expert reviewing and filling data gaps in.
-Riverine data is flow normalized for individual rivers.
+Annually reported data on riverine and direct inputs are quality assured and approved by national data reporters and data assurers.
+Assessment dataset for 1995-2022 based on the reported data was established after experts reviewing and filling data gaps in.
+Riverine data are flow normalized for individual rivers.
 Input from unmonitored areas is aggregated and normalized for sub-basins.
 EMEP delivered actual and weather-normalized annual nitrogen deposition data.
 For information about normalization of airborne and flow normalization of waterborne input data, see chapter 10 and annex 6 of PLC guidelines (HELCOM 2022) and Larsen and Svendsen (2021).

 Assessment Protocol Table 1.
 The process for identifying breakpoints, testing for significant slopes and fitting constants (no significant slopes) and regression parameters (significant slopes) in a time series.
 From Larsen & Svendsen (2021).